 An Overview of GW’s Online Master’s Degree in Tourism Administration Program

-If you were to enroll in this online program, what could you expect?
 For one thing, you can forget rehashing Tourism 101.
 As a tourism pro, you should have learned that ages ago.
 You can expect a practical, advanced curriculum that many students finish within 18-24 months.
 The course includes a total of 36 credit hours: 9 for the core, 12 for the concentration of your choice, 9 for elective courses, and a capstone of 6 credit hours.
 Let’s examine each of these more closely.

 - The Core Requirements.
 These include Sustainable Destination Development, Tourism and Hospitality Management Research, and Quantitative Applications in Tourism and Hospitality Management.